linetools/linetools/docs/guis.rst

 =================

 This enables interactive fitting of the unabsorbed continuum for a spectrum.
-A series of 'knots' positions are estimated, and these are are joined with a spline to produce a continuum.
-Spline points can then be interactively added, deleted or moved to improve the continuum.
+A series of 'knot' positions are estimated, and these are then joined with a spline to produce a continuum.
+Spline points can be interactively added, deleted or moved to improve the continuum.
 See the notebook for an example.

 XSpecGUI
 ========

 This enables visual inspection of a spectrum.
-Simple analysis (e.g. EW measurements) may also be performed.
+Simple analysis (e.g. equivalent width measurements) may also be performed.
 See the notebook for details.